Sleep Resources

 In some circumstances, neck pain can be a sign of a more serious condition.
 If you experience any of the following symptoms along with your neck pain, seek prompt medical attention:

-Your sleep habits can have a huge impact on your quality of sleep as well as the management of your pain, says Dr. Jordan Duncan, owner of Silverdale Sport & Spine, a clinic specializing in difficult to treat musculoskeletal pain conditions.
+Your sleep habits can have a huge impact on your quality of sleep as well as the management of your pain, says Dr. Jordan Duncan, owner of Silverdale Sport & Spine, a clinic specializing in difficult-to-treat musculoskeletal pain conditions.
 “For the vast majority of neck pain diagnoses, promoting optimal posture of the neck during sleep is necessary for the treatment of the condition,” he says.
 Let’s take a closer look at the most common sleep positions and how they can affect your neck.

 Sleeping on your stomach